 The purpose of this study is to develop a registry or database of information on a large number of newly diagnosed SLE patients who are followed by the 30 SLICC members over time.
 This registry will provide the long term follow-up of a large diverse population of patients using standard methodologies.
 This will allow researchers to determine the prevalence and nature of early atherosclerotic coronary artery disease in SLE and to identify associated risk factors.

 NUgene is a clinical research project currently being conducted at NMH and NMFF.
 The goal of this project is to collect and store genetic samples (DNA) along with associated healthcare information to form a gene bank.
 This large bank of samples, currently at 9,600 and growing, is available to researchers who are working to identify genetic contributions to human disease.
 This allows the researchers to more easily obtain many samples at one time, facilitating genetic research so it can more quickly impact healthcare in the future.
 All samples and information are de-identified before distribution for research.

 Participants in this study have the opportunity to provide Dr. Ramsey-Goldman with access to the information collected from participants through NUgene for research purposes.
 This will allow her to do additional research in the future on the role that genes play in lupus.

-SOLVABLE: Heart and Bone Study
+SOLVABLE: Heart and Bone Study (Currently not recruiting)